This article was updated on August 8, 2018.

 Wearable devices are just one of many examples of how the Internet of Things and HR will continue to intersect as the technology proliferates over time.

 Privacy and Security Issues

-Before an HR team implements any IoT strategy, CHROs and HR leaders should consider issues of privacy and security.
+Before an HR team implements any IoT strategy, HR leaders should consider issues of privacy and security.
 HR teams and employees must understand where their data is being stored, how it is being used, who has access to the data, what its purpose is and how secure the data is.

 In early 2015, the Federal Trade Commission (FTC) released a report on the privacy and security risks of the Internet of Things and provided guidelines that organizations can utilize to "enhance and protect" consumer and employee privacy and security.
 The FTC specifically recommended that organizations educate employees about the importance of security and ensure that security is managed appropriately in the organization.

 So at the most basic level, HR leaders will have to lead the development of guidelines and policies to address IoT privacy and security issues before even considering any organizational interconnectivity.

 Changing Strategic Workforce Planning

 CompTIA forecasts there will be 50 billion things connected to the internet by 2020.
 A trend this widespread is bound to impact how global organizations operate.
 Organizations will need to develop and evolve their existing roles and to create new, as-yet-unimagined roles to deal with this new technology.

 HBR reports that the IoT will eventually impact the entirety of an organization's operations, from finance teams that will need to change traditional planning, budgeting and forecasting processes to operations teams that will need to deal with potential new vendor relationships, customer support challenges, inventory requirements and unfamiliar laws and regulations.
 Fitts concludes that it will fall to HR to cultivate the "human capabilities needed to capture the IoT opportunity."